narayananr/narayananr.github.io/README.md

 Earlier, I did my PhD in Computational Biology with Prof. Dannie Durand at Carnegie Mellon University and worked with Prof. John Storey at Princeton University as a postdoc.

+P.S.
+Thanks to Karl Broman's tutorial, Jekyll and Poole for the website.